Diversity & Inclusion

 Ms. Reed’s practice includes representing corporations and individuals in a variety of complex civil and criminal litigation matters.
 She represents clients as plaintiffs and defendants and has served as lead trial counsel in more than 30 jury trials and arbitrations.
 She also regularly represents companies and their directors, officers and financial advisors in multiforum securities and fiduciary duty cases arising from mergers and acquisitions.
 She has represented clients in acquisition-related cases involving more than 100 billion dollars in transaction value.

-Ms. Reed is a member of Skadden’s Policy Committee, the firm’s governing body.
+Ms. Reed recently served as a member of Skadden’s Policy Committee, the firm’s governing body.
 She is a member of the American Law Institute and is listed in Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and Lawdragon 500 Leading Lawyers in America.
 During her tenure as a prosecutor, she also served as a trial advocacy instructor at the National Trial Advocacy Center, which provides litigation training to all federal prosecutors, and as an instructor at the International Law Enforcement Academy in Budapest, Hungary.